Congregation B'nai Israel Synagogue: Building

 The synagogue occupies a 120 by 192 ft lot on the north side of Wagner Avenue, a side street that runs along the south side of the village, between Ellsworth Avenue and Park Road, southwest of downtown Fleischmanns.
 The neighborhood is largely residential, with many old boardinghouses from the late 19th and early 20th centuries.
 Behind the houses across the street the ground slopes up to the NY 28 state highway, rerouted there from the center of the village.
 To the west is the park created by Julius Fleischmann, son of Charles, after whom the village, originally called Griffin Corner, were renamed.
 Behind the synagogue, to its north, a small grove of trees surrounds the rear of the building, buffering it from the Bush Kill.
 As a consequence of being on the creek's flood plain, the synagogue's lot is flat and grassy, set off by ornamental hedges.

 Exterior

 The building itself is a one-and-a-half-story three-by-five-bay frame structure on a concrete block foundation.
 It is sided in clapboard and topped by a gabled roof with overhanging eaves supported by brackets.
 Along the south (front) and side elevations the bays are divided by flat pilasters with Doric capitals supporting an architrave with wide frieze.

-On the south facade the windows are in deep molded lancet arch frames.
+On the south façade the windows are in deep molded lancet arch frames.
 Below the sashes the eight panes are filled with colored glass; above them they have a Star of David design filled with yellow glass surrounded by blue.
 Larger versions of this design are in the circular windows at each gable end.